 Renegotiation clause in long-term contract - what if parties cannot agree?

-The Licence provided that, halfway through its 25-year term, either party could serve notice on the other to renegotiate the terms of the Licence “in the event of any major physical or financial change in circumstances” affecting its operations.
-If the parties could not reach agreement within six months, “the matter shall be referred to an Arbitrator” (clause 22).
+The clause in question, provided that either party could serve notice on the other to renegotiate the agreed terms “in the event of any major physical or financial change in circumstances” affecting that party’s operations.
+If the parties could not reach agreement within six months, “the matter” was to be referred to an arbitrator.

-Rose J ruled that it is only in cases where it is legally or practically impossible to give the parties’ agreement any practical content that the court will hold it void for uncertainty: “the courts should strive to give some meaning to contractual clauses agreed by the parties if it is at all possible to do so”.
-The courts will be even more reluctant to avoid a contractual term as uncertain where the contract has already been performed by the parties for a period of time.
+The judge held that “the courts should strive to give some meaning to contractual clauses agreed by the parties if it is at all possible to do so”.
+Only where it is legally or practically impossible to give the parties’ agreement meaning, will the court hold a clause – or contract – void for uncertainty and it should be even more reluctant to avoid a term where the contract has already been performed for a period of time.